Alramirez14/Clearcut-Erosion-Analytical-Workflows/README.md

   * Produce a white paper urging federal land managers to restrict upstream timber harvesting in areas supporting critical spawning habitat

 <img src='River_picture.png'></img>

+# Model Implementation

+Within this repository, the folder titled ***Clearcut_RUSLE_Model*** contains all necessary code to run the model for your AOIs of choice.
+Please see instructions within this folder for specifics.